Waikiki Biltmore Hotel: History

 Permits were filed for an eight-story hotel in March 1953, with groundbreaking taking place in November of that year.
 Joseph Greenbach constructed the building, which opened on February 19, 1955.
 Construction cost $4 million.
 The hotel was built on the site of Canlis Charcoal Broiler, the first restaurant opened by Peter Canlis, which opened in 1947.
 The opening was met with great fanfare, including a flight from California chartered by Greenbach.

 The hotel opened with 247 rooms, featuring amenities such as the Top of the Isle club on the 11th floor, the Kiki Room, and the Luau Lounge.
 D.N.
 Ivanitsky and R.G.
 Wanabe were the architects of record.

 In late 1955, Greenbach sold the hotel to Massaglia Hotels, Inc.

 The hotel was sold again to the Kimi chain, operator of the Hukilau hotels, in 1966 for $2.5 million.
 The Kimi owners spent $100,000 on a renovation, but a planned renaming never occurred.

 In 1973, a man fired a shot at a woman sitting at an adjacent hotel from a room at the Biltmore.

 The hotel suffered a small fire on the 10th floor in August 1973 caused by a discarded cigarette, and a larger fire in November 1973 that destroyed the second-story Port O' Paradise nightclub.

 Closure and demolition

-The King's Alley shopping center opened near the hotel in 1972, and after the hotel's purchase by developer Charles Hemmeter there were plans to renovate the hotel as part of a $20 million area rejuvenation.
+The King's Alley shopping center opened near the hotel in 1972, and after the hotel's purchase by developer Christopher Hemmeter there were plans to renovate the hotel as part of a $20 million area rejuvenation.
 In 1973, the hotel began offering monthly rentals due to an oversupply of hotel rooms.
 By 1974, the plans had changed to redevelop the hotel as two 40-story towers, which became the Hyatt Regency.

 The hotel was imploded at 8 a.m. on May 28, 1974.